 VPA honors-level courses

-These courses should be demonstrably more challenging than regular college-preparatory classes and study content in the art form that is of artistic and cultural merit and represents a variety of styles, genres or historical periods.
-The curriculum must be comparable to college curriculum and target skills and conceptual development beyond the art form’s advanced level of the VPA content standards.
-The curriculum must require in-depth written assignments that demonstrate student knowledge across the component strands.
-Each student must complete a variety of individual assessments with a comprehensive final examination that includes a written component as well as other assessment tools appropriate to the five strands of the art form and are representative of high levels of analysis and self-evaluation.
+Honors-level VPA courses will be demonstrably more challenging than regular college-preparatory classes, and study content in the art form that is of artistic and cultural merit and represents a variety of styles, genres or historical periods.
+The curriculum must be comparable to college curriculum and require in-depth written assignments that demonstrate student knowledge across the component strands and related arts standards.
+Each student must complete a variety of individual assessments with a comprehensive final examination in the form of a recital, production, analytical/historical paper or exhibition, and that will include a written component (in the case of a recital, exhibition or production) and post-performance presentation as the culmination of their “capstone project,” as well as other assessment tools appropriate to the five strands of the art form, and representative of high levels of analysis and self-evaluation.

-Honors-level coursework in the art form may not require a separate class section in the regular college-preparatory curriculum.
 The use of college-level textbooks is encouraged.
-All VPA honors course work shall include advanced studies/projects, examples of which are listed for each specific arts discipline in the sections below.
+All VPA honors-level coursework shall include a capstone project, examples of which are listed for each specific arts discipline in the sections below.

 Additional discipline-specific criteria